High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Main result

 In all of our examples, the diffusion matrix for the effective dynamics of the most natural choice of summary statistics is zero even in the critical scaling regime where $\mathbf{h}\ne \mathbf{f}$.
 We call this the \textbf{ballistic limit}.
 In this case, the effective dynamics of the summary statistics is given by the ODE system

 In these settings, the phase portrait of the summary statistics is asymptotically that of this flow.

-Note that by construction of the scaling limit, the phase portrait of the ballistic limit only describes the evolution of summary statistics on length-scales that are order 1 and time-scales that are order $1/\delta_n$.
+Note that by construction of the scaling limit, the phase portrait of the ballistic limit only describes the evolution of summary statistics on length-scales that are order 1 and number of iterations that are order $1/\delta_n$.
 If one is then interested in the evolution of $\bfu_n$ in microscopic $o(1)$ neighborhoods of the fixed points of the ballistic effective dynamics of~\eqref{eq:ballistic}, Theorem~\ref{thm:main} also allows one to develop separate \textbf{diffusive limits} there.

 To study diffusive regimes, one must apply Theorem~\ref{thm:main} to re-centered and re-scaled summary statistics, $\tilde{\bu}_n(t) = \delta^{-\alpha}_n(\bfu_n(t)-\bfu_\star)$ where $\bfu_\star$ is a fixed point of~\eqref{eq:ballistic}.\footnote{One might also wish to rescale time like $\delta_n^{-\beta}$, where $\beta$ may depend on $t$; we leave this to future work.}